Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 public String getIcon()

-// Returns the image URL from the remote message.
+// Returns the image URL from the remote message. public String getImageUrl()
-// The image URL represents the ??? in the app. public String getImageUrl()

 // Returns the data map from the remote message.